- Home to DLR

 - Is a displaced homemaker who is no longer supported by another family member.

-Reemployment Services (RES) is a federally mandated Unemployment Insurance (UI) objective assisting UI claimants to gain employment quickly.
+Re-employment Services (RES) is a federally mandated unemployment insurance objective assisting Reemployment Assistance (RA) claimants to gain employment quickly.

 The goals of the Reemployment Services (RES) program are to enhance the rapid re-employment of unemployed workers, eliminate potential overpayments, and realize cost savings for the Unemployment Insurance (UI) trust fund.